wen0x0/wen0x0.github.io/content/notes/_index.md

 lang = "en"

 title = "(❁´◡`❁)"
-subtitle = "You don't have to be great to start, but you have to start to be great"
+subtitle = "\"You don't have to be great to start, but you have to start to be great.\""

 date_format = "%b %d"